Formerly Known As: North Side Park (1914), Weeghman Park (1914-15), Whales Park (1915), Cubs Park (1916-26), Bobby Dorr's House

 "You almost wanted to give some of your money back to play there!" - Wally Westlake, who played for six major league clubs but never for the Cubs

-For the last nine decades, 1060 W. Addison Avenue has been the site of major league baseball.
+For the last ten decades, 1060 W. Addison Avenue has been the site of major league baseball.
 This is the address of Wrigley Field, the ballpark built by Charles Weeghman for his Federal League Whales on the site of an old seminary (the name of the street on the west side of the park), and is the only remaining Federal League park in use in the majors.
 The park was built hastily, between March 4 and April 23, 1914 when Chicago's Federal League team played its first home game.
 The stadium had to be reconfigured after only three home games, because the short left field fence made it too easy to hit home runs.
 The park was expanded before the 1915 season, and a major expansion and reconfiguration took place after the 1922 season, bringing its current size and location into play.
+Wrigley is the second-oldest park in the major leagues still in use, preceded two years by Fenway Park.
+It had been the last major league ballpark to install lights.
+Wrigley Field hosted its first night game on August 9, 1988 against the New York Mets.

-The most famous scoreboard in the NL was built in 1937, the clock four years later.
+The most famous scoreboard in the National League was built in 1937, the clock four years later.
 Whenever the late Harry Caray said his famous, "Cubswin!
 Cubswin!
 Cubswin!" to the fans on WGN, a blue "W" flew up the flag pole.
-However, there's been a few too many times the white "L" has gone up the pole, as many die hard Cub fans can attest.
+However, there's been a few too many times the white "L" has gone up the pole, as many diehard Cub fans can attest.

 Bricks and ivy, Caray singing (and drinking), 74 years without lights (lights went on August 8, 1988, and the game was promptly called because of rain after a few innings), and no World Series pennants flying overhead.
 The Cubs are 8-24 in the World Series since 1914, 17-37 overall in the post-season – and 8-19 at Wrigley Field.
 The issue of lights was a major one for a few years.
 The Cubs of the early 1980s were convinced they could no longer compete if lights were not installed at Wrigley, but the city council, bidding to pressure from neighborhood residents, passed an ordinance banning their installation in 1981.
 In 1984, both home games of the NLCS were played in the afternoon, but the Cubs had to give up home field advantage to have this accepted, and would have had to play some night games at Comiskey Park or elsewhere had they made it to the World Series.
 Put before that difficult choice, city council relented and allowed for the installation of lights and a limited number of night games.
 The local neighborhood was undergoing a renaissance, with Wrigley Field at its center.
 In following years, formal seats were installed on top of buildings across Sheffield and Waveland Avenues (locals had been setting up camping chairs on the roofs for years to watch Cubs games for free, but this became big business as Cubs tickets became a hot item).